raullaasner/fortran-tags/README.md

 6. In order to specify the search term from keyboard, place the cursor so that it's not covering any character (`_A-Za-z0-9`), and invoke any search function, e.g., `fortran-find-tag`.
 All functions except `fortran-find-proc-calls` are case sensitive.

+7. `fortran-procedures-in-buffer` lists all subroutines and functions in the current buffer.

-7. The default key-bindings are
+8. The default key-bindings are

    ```
    M-.   fortran-find-tag